divyadesadla/Clinical-Text-Classification/README.md

 explore.py: This file contains some of the exploratory work I did before setting up the main pipeline (i.e. models.py and utils.py).
 You dont need to run this code.

+lstm.py and lstm_utils.py: These files contain the code and model infrastructure to train an LSTM model for the same task.
+This code is still very preliminary and a work in progress/ it will give you an error right now.
+You dont need to run this code.

 Getting Started:
 Before running the project, ensure that you have the following prerequisites:
 1. Python 3.8+